 Then start thinking about tomato products.
 Ketchup, of course.
 Tomato sauce poured over meatloaf.
 Tomatoes chopped up with onions and cilantro into salsa for a burrito.
 Tomatoes simmered with oregano, basil, and garlic into rich goodness to top spaghetti.
 Tomatoes drowning with molasses and chili peppers in your favorite barbeque sauce.
 Tomato juice, tomato paste, sun-dried tomatoes, canned crushed tomatoes, Italian-style, Mexican-style, stewed.
 Is your mouth watering yet?

 Producing tomatoes to fill all these needs is big business.
 Commercial farms in California grow tomatoes on acres of sun-drenched soil.
 Their harvesting machines can gather over a ton of tomatoes each minute, and the tomatoes are then sent to a processing plant that can handle over a million pounds of tomatoes every hour.
+Tomatoes from these farms are specially developed to ripen simultaneously, maximizing yield and efficiency in harvest.
+The fruits are fleshy, with small seed compartments and thick skins to withstand machine harvesting.
+The varieties grown here, with names like Heinz 2401, are resistant to viruses and fungi that plague home gardeners, as well as to nematodes and beetles.
+Corporate giants like Heinz, Campbell's, Pizza Hut, and Ragu pay for the research that turns out these commercial crops, and they reap the rewards of the harvest.

 At the other end of the spectrum lie heirloom tomatoes, with names like Brandywine, Marvel Stripe, and Green Zebra.
 To be classified as an heirloom, the seeds must have bred true for at least 40 years.
 Heirlooms have become increasingly popular in the last few years and they turn up in organic bistros as well as pricey fine-dining establishments.
 These varieties are not suitable for commercial production and are usually grown by individuals in small gardens.
 But individuals cannot supply the growing demand for these tasty reminders of days past, and organic farms, much smaller than the giant commercial operations and often family-operated, are beginning to offer a more reliable supply to restaurateurs and grocers.